By Paul Markel

 When we first learn to drive every aspect of the car and its operation is new and a bit bewildering.
 I learned to drive with a standard transmission car.
 Talk about doing it the hard way.

-At first, when you go through Driver’s Education, your instructor tells how to do everything.
-“Insert the key, depress the brake, turn the ignition, put the car in drive”, etc. Before you are allowed out on the road you go to a wide open, flat parking lot full of orange cones and practice.
-After a while you get pretty good at maneuvering around the cones and you are ready for the challenge of the road.
+At first, when you go through Driver’s Education, your instructor tells you how to do everything.
+“Insert the key, depress the brake, turn the ignition, put the car in drive”, etc. Before you are allowed out on the road you go to a wide-open, flat parking lot full of orange cones and practice.
+After a while, you get pretty good at maneuvering around the cones and you are ready for the challenge of the road.
 No one goes straight from the cones to their “License Exam”.

 You need to learn to work in traffic, to monitor other cars, to deal with unforeseen circumstances.

 When you consider firearms training, particularly with a handgun, the path toward mastery is very similar to that of learning to drive.
 As you begin, every move you make is guided by your instructor.
 This is how we master the fundamentals.

 Unfortunately, far too many gun owners and shooters stop at the square range or what I like to call “the cones”.
 The cones help you to become a safe operator.
 However, if you plan to someday use a firearm in the most dynamic and dangerous situation ever, personal defense, you need to get away from the cones and learn to think with a gun in your hand.

 The purpose and design of the Ballistic Problem Solving course (BPS) is a get the shooter out of their square range/orange cone comfort zone.
 During a rapidly developing and hyper-violent deadly force encounter you won’t have a coach to help you work through the problem.